Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.6] MISSING FEATURE (Alban): make configurable connexion points
 - [target 1.6] MISSING FEATURE (Alban): Add the polarity check
 - [target 1.6] MISSING FEATURE (Denis): Feature to replace a set of brick by another one.
+- [target 1.6] MISSING FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder)
 - MISSING FEATURE (Alban): Autosave.
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image